Overdose deaths from opioids continue to rise in Alaska

 - Woman helps man short on cash, finds out he's Keith Urban

+“It’s important to summarize the trends and challenges of this epidemic so we can respond as effectively as possible,” said Jay Butler, chief medical officer and director of the state Division of Public Health.
+“While deaths caused by prescription opioids and heroin declined in 2017, we have seen more deaths caused by fentanyl, a more deadly synthetic opioid.”

-According to the report, the state’s opioid epidemic disproportionately affects certain demographics, including men, Alaska Native and white people, and people between the ages of 25 and 44.
+The state’s opioid epidemic disproportionately affects certain demographics, including men, white and Alaska Native people, and people between the ages of 25 and 44.
+White people made up 27 percent of those affected, and Alaska Natives made up 41 percent, according to the report.

+The state also experienced a significant economic impact as hospital visits related to opioid overdoses cost more than $23 million between 2016 and 2017.

+While the report outlined several bleak numbers, there were some positive notes.
+Prescription opioid use among Medicare patients has declined, suggesting doctors may be using more cation when prescribing.
+And Naloxone, a medication that can reverse the effects of an opioid overdose, has been made more available across the states, according to the report.

 Information from: KTUU-TV, http://www.ktuu.com